 - Egg: One egg binds everything together.

-- Salted Caramel: We fill each thumbprint cookie with homemade salted caramel– you can make this ahead of time or while the cookie dough chills.
-I reduced the salt in the salted caramel to 1/4 teaspoon so it’s a regular caramel, not salted.
+- Salted Caramel: We fill each thumbprint cookie with homemade salted caramel.
+You can make this ahead of time or while the cookie dough chills.
+I reduced the salt in the salted caramel to 1/4 teaspoon so it’s regular caramel, not salted.
 Don’t leave out the salt completely!
 You can, of course, keep as regular salted caramel too.
 I prefer the sweet version with this cookie and highly recommend you try it too.